Constitution & Bylaws

 2. Association Grievance Policy

-AAGT is committed to conducting all of its activities in strict conformance with the ethical guidelines of all professional associations and societies.
-AAGT is dedicated to complying with all legal and ethical responsibilities to be non-discriminatory in all respects toward members as individuals and groups of members, including conference activity such as promotional materials, program content and in the treatment of program participants.
-Monitoring and assessment of compliance with these standards of professional conduct shall be the responsibility of the Board members as pertains to their particular area of interest and of the Conference or Program Coordinator in the case of AAGT programs.
+IAAGT is committed to conducting all of its activities in strict conformance with the ethical guidelines of all professional associations and societies.
+IAAGT is dedicated to complying with all legal and ethical responsibilities to be non-discriminatory in all respects toward members as individuals and groups of members, including conference activity such as promotional materials, program content and in the treatment of program participants.
+Monitoring and assessment of compliance with these standards of professional conduct shall be the responsibility of the Board members as pertains to their particular area of interest and of the Conference or Program Coordinator in the case of IAAGT programs.

-AAGT’s Covenant of Community was created with the hope of diminishing dissensions and creating a communicational foundation to prevent grievances.
-While AAGT goes to great lengths to assure fair treatment for all members and conference participants and attempts to anticipate problems, occasionally issues will surface and come to the attention of the Board or conference staff that requires intervention and/or action on the part of AAGT processes or conference programming.
-Complaints that have been directed towards AAGT processes in the past have been addressed by the Board and on occasion have resulted in having a Board member serve as a liaison and facilitator to resolve a grievance.
+IAAGT’s Covenant of Community was created with the hope of diminishing dissensions and creating a communicational foundation to prevent grievances.
+While IAAGT goes to great lengths to assure fair treatment for all members and conference participants and attempts to anticipate problems, occasionally issues will surface and come to the attention of the Board or conference staff that requires intervention and/or action on the part of IAAGT processes or conference programming.
+Complaints that have been directed towards IAAGT processes in the past have been addressed by the Board and on occasion have resulted in having a Board member serve as a liaison and facilitator to resolve a grievance.
 In the case of grievances registered about conference or programs, the on-site coordinators have consulted with the President and/or other officers to assist with a satisfactory resolution.

 F. Official Board Minutes

 The Secretary shall keep a copy of the Official Minutes of all meetings of the Executive Council and Board.
-A copy of the minutes shall be distributed in a timely manner for additions and corrections by the Secretary to members of the Board prior to being posted on the AAGT Website.
+A copy of the minutes shall be distributed in a timely manner for additions and corrections by the Secretary to members of the Board prior to being posted on the IAAGT Website.

 G. Board Vacancies